Hugr is an Open Source Data Mesh Platform and high-performance GraphQL Backend.

 Frequently Asked Questions

 hugr is an open-source Data Mesh platform and high-performance GraphQL backend for accessing distributed data sources.
-It provides a unified GraphQL API across diverse sources including databases (PostgreSQL, MySQL, DuckDB), file formats (Parquet, Iceberg, Delta Lake), and REST APIs.
+It provides a unified GraphQL API across diverse sources including databases (PostgreSQL, MySQL, DuckDB, SQL Server), data lakes (DuckLake, Apache Iceberg), file formats (Parquet, Delta Lake), and REST APIs.

 hugr enables rapid API development, analytics & BI, geospatial processing, and serves as a universal data access layer for applications.